Background Checks California: 3 Key Takeaways

 - Know Your Rights: Familiarize yourself with California’s background check laws, including what employers can and cannot consider.

-- Be Transparent and Prepared: If you have past issues, be upfront and prepared to discuss how you’ve changed or learned from these experiences.
+- Be Transparent and Prepared: If you have past issues, be upfront and prepared to discuss how you've changed.

 - Consider Expungement: Eligible convictions can sometimes be expunged, improving your chances of employment.